mingcheng/php-readability/README.md

-PS: For Node.js port, You can [[https://github.com/arrix/node-readability/|check this]].
+PS: For Node.js port, You can [check this](https://github.com/arrix/node-readability/).